Zacbaron/Docs/pages/mydoc/mydoc_member_entitlements.md

 ### Member Entitlements Summary

-MEMBER CRM displays a list of claims for a member.
+Worker CRM displays a list of claims for a member.
 Back office operators can view, edit or delete previous claims, as well as create new claims.

 Each claim displayed their state of completion and provides links to enable a back office operator to manage a claim from creation, approval, verification and payment.